trilltown/Pursuit-Core-Web-React-Group-Project/README.md

 - A 'Sign In' button that logs the user in
 - A 'Create Account" button that creates a new user

-Logging in or creating an account should take the use their feed.
-Note that we won't be using a password for logging-in or signing-up just an the email address.
+Successfully logging-in or creating an account should redirect the user to their feed.
+Note that we won't be using a password for logging-in or signing-up just an email address.
 Prevent a user signing-up with an email that is already registered.

 #### Feed